Privacy Policy

 5. Breach of Information.
 Employees are required to promptly report any improper uses or

 disclosures of Personal Information to the Privacy Officer via e-mail at [email protected].
-Exponent Health follows all applicable laws related to breach notification and mitigation.
+Expion Health follows all applicable laws related to breach notification and mitigation.

 7. Secured Physical and Electronic Personal Information.
-Personal information possessed by Exponent Health is appropriately secured through restricted access to business areas and placement in locked storage when not in use.
+Personal information possessed by Expion Health is appropriately secured through restricted access to business areas and placement in locked storage when not in use.

 Electronic Personal information is encrypted while in transit through publicly-accessible networks.
 Information Security Officers review encryption processes of systems that move information.
-Standards for encryption are included in Exponent Health’s Security Policy.
+Standards for encryption are included in Expion Health’s Security Policy.

 Personal Information is encrypted when copied to a CD, jump drive, etc. and sent or carried outside the Company.
 Additionally, a security review is performed on data at rest and encryption is applied, as needed.
 This includes Personal Information stored on laptops and other mobile devices.Personal information sent through the Postal Service should be scrubbed to remove any Personal Information other than the minimum required.
 First Class mail is not traceable and should only be used for mailings that include less than 50 individual’s Personal Information.
 Certified mail should be used to send large volumes of Personal Information (over 50 individuals).